-Romans 5:1-5 He who locks steps with Christ will live the abundant life with ease
+Romans 5:1-5 He who locks steps with Christ will live the abundant life without fears or worries

-Romans 5:1-5 He who locks steps with Christ will live the abundant life with ease
+Romans 5:1-5 He who locks steps with Christ will live the abundant life without fears or worries

 1 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, 2 through whom also we have obtained our introduction by faith into this grace in which we stand; and we exult in hope of the glory of God.